snowplow-archive/snowplow.github.com/_posts/2014-11-07-snowplow-ruby-tracker-0.4.0-released.md

 category: Releases
 ---

 We are pleased to announce the release of version 0.4.0 of the Snowplow Ruby Tracker.
-This release adds several methods to help identify users using client-side data.
+This release adds several methods to help identify users using client-side data, making the Ruby Tracker much more powerful when used from a Ruby web or e-commerce framework such as [Rails] [rails], [Sinatra] [sinatra] or [Spree] [spree].

 The rest of this post will cover: